Hello future pediatricians!

-We are a very tight-knit group, with only four residents per class, but we are seamlessly integrated into the larger Baylor pediatrics residency program.
-In addition to the rotations required for general pediatrics training, our L.E.A.D. curriculum includes many built-in electives that provide a well-rounded exposure to various medical disciplines to allow our residents to develop a broad fund of knowledge essential for pediatric clinical practice.
-Aside from our clinical rotations, the unique L.E.A.D. curriculum includes monthly evening enrichment sessions, periodic academic half days, and a dedicated month-long rotation in the spring, affectionately referred to as L.E.A.D. month.
-During L.E.A.D. month, each class focuses on a different aspect of advocacy- community engagement, legislative advocacy, and public health.
-L.E.A.D. month also includes themed discussions that bring together all three classes.
+Our program consists of twelve total residents, four per residency class.
+Although we function as a small, tight-knit family, we also have the benefit of being incorporated into the Houston Baylor College of Medicine pediatrics program, which is the largest categorical pediatrics residency program in the nation.
+We train at the largest children’s hospital in the world and work alongside some of the most talented and intelligent minds, all while creating and nurturing wonderful bonds within our L.E.A.D. family.
+As part of a world-class pediatrics institution, our training is unmatched.
+In addition to the rotations required for general pediatrics training, our L.E.A.D. curriculum includes several built-in rotations that provide a well-rounded exposure to various medical disciplines.
+This curriculum allows our residents to develop a broad fund of knowledge essential for outpatient pediatric clinical practice.
+Aside from our clinical rotations, the unique L.E.A.D. curriculum includes monthly evening enrichment sessions, quarterly academic half days, and a dedicated month-long rotation in the spring, affectionately referred to as “L.E.A.D. month.”
+During L.E.A.D. month, each class focuses on a different aspect of advocacy: community collaboration, legislative advocacy, and public health.
+L.E.A.D. month also includes themed discussions and bonding activities that bring together all three classes.